cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 string is then interpreted as an integer via OS2IP {{RFC8017}}.
 For example, for p a 255-bit prime and k = 128-bit security, L = ceil((255 + 128) / 8) = 48 bytes.

+Finally, hash\_to\_base sets the input to HKDF to H(msg) rather than to msg.
+This ensures that the use of HKDF in hash\_to\_base is indifferentiable from a random oracle (see {{LBB19}}, Appx.
+A.2).
+(In particular, as long as the output length of H is greater than 48 bits---which will always be true in practice---the inputs to HKDF-Extract and HKDF-Expand are guaranteed to be disjoint, since they are of different lengths.)

 {{domain-separation}} discusses requirements for domain separation and recommendations for choosing domain separation tags.
-The hash\_to\_curve function takes such a tag as a parameter, DST; this is the recommended way of applying domain separation.
-As an alternative, implementations MAY instead prepend a domain separation tag to the input msg; in this case, DST SHOULD be the empty string.
+The hash\_to\_curve function takes such a tag as a parameter, DST; this is the REQUIRED method for applying domain separation.

 {{hashtobase-impl}} details the hash\_to\_base procedure.